BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Experimental Evaluation

+\point{Privacy parameters, $\epsilon$ and $\delta$} We view $\epsilon$ and $\delta$ as privacy parameters given to us externally (e.g., by what is a common practice for differentially private algorithms in the industry~\cite{appleepsilon, Apple, erlingsson2014rappor}).
+We use a $\delta$ that is larger for the AOL dataset than for the Yandex dataset to reflect that the Yandex dataset contains data of more users.

 We use the same $\epsilon$ and $\delta$ values for the opt-in and client users.
-From a behavioral perspective, this reduces a user's opt-in decision down to one purely of trust towards the curator.
+From a behavioral perspective, this reduces a user's opt-in decision down to one purely of trust towards the curator.\\

-\point{Opt-in and client group sizes, $|O|$ and $|C|$} The relative sizes of opt-in group and client group, $|O|$ and $|C|$, respectively, can be viewed as exogenous variables which are dictated by the trust that users place in the search engine.
-We choose \empirical{$5\%$} and \empirical{$2.5\%$} for the fraction of opt-in users as compared to total users as these seem reasonable for representing the fraction of ``early adopters"\tr{~\cite{??}} who are willing to supply their data for the improvement of products and allow us to demonstrate the utility benefits of algorithms designed to operate in the hybrid privacy model.
+\point{Opt-in and client group sizes, $|O|$ and $|C|$} The relative sizes of opt-in group and client group, $|O|$ and $|C|$, respectively, can be viewed as exogenous variables which are dictated by the trust that users place in the search engine\footnote{In the future, as differential privacy gains widespread adoption, it is conceivable that the values of the privacy parameters may affect their relative sizes; for example, the smaller the $\epsilon$, the more users are willing to ``opt-in".
+However, this relationship is out of the scope of this work.}.
+We choose \empirical{$5\%$} for AOL and \empirical{$3\%$} for Yandex for the fraction of opt-in users because they seem reasonable while still allowing us to effectively demonstrate the utility benefits of \tool.\\